There are two ways to add a video object to your lesson, but first make sure you are in the setup window by double clicking the setup node.

 The first method is to add it through the context menu of the setup window.

-The second method is to use the setup tab in the menu bar.
+The second method is to use the setup tab in the The Ribbon.

-With the setup node selected, click the simulate button in the top right of the menu bar
+With the setup node selected, click the simulate button in the top right of the The Ribbon.

-With the setup tab active in the menu bar click on the add video button.
-You will see the new video object added to the list of objects in the setup window
+With the setup tab active in the The Ribbon click on the add video button.
+You will see the new video object added to the list of objects in the setup window.

 After the video object has been added to the setup window you can follow these steps to add your video file to the video object.